InnocentAnyaele/GPTContext/README.md

 ## Installation Backend

 1. Get an OpenAI API key and store it in a file named `keys.py` at the root directory with the name `OPENAI_API_KEY`.
+2. Create a random bearer token and store it in your keys file with the name 'BEARER TOKEN'.
+This key would be the same with the REACT_APP_BEARER_TOKEN passed with your request from the frontend.
 2. Download the project from GitHub.
 3. Open a terminal and navigate to the project directory.
 4. Install the Python dependencies by running the following command: